moby/mobywebsite/docs/index.md

 ## Getting started

 You can get started with Moby by running some of the examples assemblies in the [LinuxKit GitHub repository](https://github.com/linuxkit/linuxkit/tree/master/examples).

+## Moby and Docker

+Docker is, and will remain, a open source product that lets you build, ship and run containers.
+It is staying exactly the same from a user's perspective.
+Users can download Docker from the [docker.com](https://www.docker.com/) website.

+Work has been ongoing to break Docker into modular components for some time, with runc and containerd as examples.
+Containerd for example has been donated to the CNCF.
+We are now completing this work with the goal being that the monolithic docker repo eventually ceases to exist, instead being assembled from a set of components.

+Moby is a project which provides a "Lego set" of dozens of components, the framework for assembling them into custom container-based systems, and a place for all container enthusiasts to experiment and exchange ideas.

+Docker the product will be assembled from components that are packaged by the Moby project.

+The Moby project provides a command-line tool called moby which assembles components.
+Currently it assembles bootable OS images, but soon it will also be used by Docker for assembling Docker out of components, many of which will be independent projects.

+As the Docker Engine continues to be split up into more components the Moby project will also be the home for those components until a more appropriate location is found.